 - 1 tbsp of light corn syrup

 That’s it.
 You can either make really good gingerbread cookies, or really good root beer gingerbread cookies.
 Your call.
 I’m not a baker, and this was purely an experiment, but if it works for you then I’ll call it a win.
 Other notes, this isn’t my gingerbread recipe.
 It was shared by my friend James Norton a long time ago and then slightly modified by me over the past several years.
 I also don’t care what type of root beer extract/concentrate you use.
 You can get some on Amazon or you can stop by a local home brewing supply shop near you.
+I’ve noticed that these cookies taste better after they’ve sat out and cooled down completely.
+They’re more subtle when they’re fresh and warm.
+I also wonder if adding a little bit of wintergreen extract/flavoring would be good.
+Maybe.
+Depends on your preference in root beer flavor, but I worry that it’ll end up tasting too toothpastey.

 One more thing, I made some awesome designs on my first batch of gingerbread thanks to the help of a radical Etsy shop that sells custom cookie cutters.
 I had the seller print up some designs using my company’s logo and they turned out absolutely incredible.
 Definitely check out this shop if you’re in the market for some unique cutters.
 It was super affordable and I was incredibly impressed with how responsive and professional he was.